 The Hub is a a 575-space multimodal transportation facility that connects Downtown, the Strip District, and Lawrenceville and provides space for cars, bicycles, and kayaks.

 The development team of 3 Crossings is a partnership of Pittsburgh institutions that have planned, designed, and built with a great deal of collaboration.
-Oxford Development Company has been place making throughout our over 50 year history from the creation of neighborhoods to creating community within a high rise.
+Oxford Development Company has been placemaking throughout our over 50-year history from the creation of neighborhoods to creating community within a high rise.
 Chuck Hammel of Pitt Ohio Express has been at the forefront of the revitalization of the Strip District making significant investments of time and resources to foster the growth of this one-of-a-kind place.
 Jeff Kumer of Pittsburgh Wool understands the importance of hard work, history, and the passing of knowledge from generation to generation.
-And we wouldn’t be anywhere near as successful without the guidance and input of the volunteer team of Neighbors in the Strip.
-We’d like to thank our numerous partners, investors and consultants.
+And we wouldn’t be anywhere near as successful without the guidance and input of the volunteer team of Strip District Neighbors.
+We’d like to thank our numerous partners, investors, and consultants.
 We are grateful that they responded to the vision of 3 Crossings and the future of the Strip District.
 Collaboration and innovation can be felt throughout every corner of 3 Crossings.
-We hope you’ll come see what we mean.
+We hope you’ll come to see what we mean.